-Results: The Town employed one new police officer during Fiscal Years 2015 and 2016.
-The personnel records of the newly hired police officers maintained a certificate of completion from a police academy certified by the Council on Police Training.
+Results: There were two new police officers in Fiscal Year 2015 and one new police officer in Fiscal Year 2016.
+The personnel records of the newly hired police officers contained certificates of completion from a school certified by the Council on Police Training.

-3. Inspect ten percent, or a minimum of five, of the personnel records of all police officers employed during the two fiscal years under review and document the training courses attended by those officers during that period were provided by a school certified by the Council on Police Training [11 Del.
+3. Inspect 10%, or a minimum of five, of the personnel records of all police officers employed during the two fiscal years under review and document the training courses attended by those officers during that period were provided by a school certified by the Council on Police Training [11 Del.
 C. §8405].

-Results: Of the nine Town police officers employed during the two fiscal years under review, we selected five personnel records for each fiscal year.
+Results: Of the 16 Town police officers employed during the two fiscal years under review, we selected five personnel records for each fiscal year.
 For each selected officer, we obtained listings of all successfully completed and approved police training and education courses.
 We found no exceptions as a result of applying this procedure for Fiscal Years 2015 and 2016.